Sagar-Arora-eng/scientific-calculator.github.io/README.md

-It is a scientific calculator
+It is a scientific calculator project

 Technologies used : HTML, CSS, JavaScript